youtype/boto3_stubs_docs/mypy_boto3_sns/client.md

 ### get_sms_sandbox_account_status

-Retrieves the SMS sandbox status for the calling AWS account in the target AWS Region.
+Retrieves the SMS sandbox status for the calling account in the target Region.

 Type annotations for `boto3.client("sns").get_sms_sandbox_account_status` method.